-NYC has committed to 1 gigawatt of solar citywide by 2030.
+Background: NYC has committed to 1 gigawatt of solar citywide by 2030.
 Solar on private property is essential to achieving this goal.
 Local Laws 92 and 94 of 2019 mandate solar or green roofs on all new roofs, however, affordable housing is subject to HPD's alternative compliance pathway until 2024.
 HPD's Solar Where Feasible policy requires solar on affordable housing when it is cost-effective, ensuring that investment in clean energy helps create and preserve affordable housing by lowering building operating expenses, creating green jobs, and reducing harmful emissions.
 HPD has partnered with non-profit Solar One to create tools to identify and optimize solar projects across HPD's portfolio, and to provide free technical assistance with HPD's Solar Feasibility Analysis.

 Requirements: All HPD projects are required to install solar where it is deemed cost-effective.
-A Solar Feasibility Analysis is required for all projects certifying through Enterprise Green Communities (EGCC) or LEED.
-For Preservation projects, a solar screening is part of the IPNA and scoping process.
+A Solar Feasibility Analysis is required for all HPD New Construction and Preservation projects receiving HPD subsidy.
+For projects certifying through Enterprise Green Communities (EGCC) or LEED, the Solar Feasibility Analysis is submitted as part of the EGC PreBuild/LEED Waiver process, and for Preservation projects, the Solar Feasibility Analysis is part of the scoping process.
 All solar projects must comply with the Solar Technical Requirements and use a NYSERDA-approved installer.

 The Analysis: All projects must submit a Solar Feasibility Analysis.
 This should be done early in the design process to maximize solar potential.
-The analysis includes the Solar Approval Form, roof plan(s) for each building clearly denoting the estimated usable roof area for solar (referred to as the "sustainable roofing zone" by the DOB), the proposed solar installation or green roof, and a completed Solar Screening Tool(s).
-The Solar Screening Tool is required for each building in any project except those projects implementing green roofs over 90% of the sustainable roofing zone or where the roof plan demonstrates that the roof cannot support a 4kW system.
-The following projects will be exempt from the requirement to install solar:
+The Solar Feasibility Analysis must be submitted along with roof plans for each building or portfolio clearly denoting the estimated usable roof area for solar or a green roof (referred to as the "sustainable roofing zone" by the DOB).
+For projects proposing solar as an architectural element, renderings and descriptions are strongly encouraged.

 HPD Review and Approval: How does HPD review your Solar Feasibility Analysis?
-The Solar Screening Tool will generate a payback period – and projects showing a payback of 10 years or less will be required to implement solar because they have minimal impact to project subsidy and make financial sense.
+The toolwill generate a payback period – and projects showing a payback of 10 years or less will be required to implement solar because they have minimal impact to project subsidy and make financial sense.
 HPD will also encourage solar installations that do not meet this 10-year payback threshold – if they have co-benefits (like a solar pergola/canopy over a usable roof deck) and/ or are competitively priced and have minimal impact on subsidy.
 Projects meeting these criteria will be noted as “recommended” or “strongly recommended” and may be considered to the extent that they fit into project budgets.

-Free Technical Support: We are pleased to announce a three-year solar technical assistance partnership with non-profit Solar One.
-Solar One will be available to provide our affordable housing partners and HPD staff with free assistance completing solar feasibility screenings, identifying solar incentives and financing options, and competitively procuring bids for solar design and installation services.
+Free Technical Support: We are pleased to have a three-year solar technical assistance partnership with non-profit Solar One.
+Solar One is available to provide our affordable housing partners and HPD staff with free assistance completing solar feasibility screenings, identifying solar incentives and financing options, and competitively procuring bids for solar design and installation services.
 Email email@example.com for a solar consultation if you have a project in your portfolio that you believe may be a strong candidate for solar or is required to do a feasibility analysis as a prerequisite for Enterprise Green Communities or LEED Certification.